Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 * Quantity input box not working when I click on the chevron buttons to increase or decrease product quantity in the shopping bag.
 ### FIX:
 * Syntax error: When I copied and pasted input box code from my product detail page I didn't include the closing div tag and didn't update value field to {{ item.item_quantity }}.
-#

 ### BUG
 ### Delete Product:
 * Delete function not working, print statement in except Exception returns "POST /shopping_bag/delete/26/ HTTP/1.1" 500 0 'extra small'
 ### FIX:
-* Fixed typo in delete function in views.py removed [size] from line 63, 93. delete function now works
+* Fixed typo in delete function in views removed [size] from line 63, 93. delete function now works
-#

 ### BUG
 ### Products deleting in shopping bag when :
 * Delete function not working, print statement in except Exception returns "POST /shopping_bag/delete/26/ HTTP/1.1" 500 0 'extra small'
 ### FIX:
-* Fixed typo in delete function in views.py removed [size] from line 63, 93. delete function now works
+* Fixed typo in delete function in views removed [size] from line 63, 93. delete function now works
 #